-You’re standing in a flooring showroom in Kitchener-Waterloo, Cambridge, or Guelph, looking at two nearly identical floors.
+You’re standing in a flooring showroom looking at two nearly identical floors.
 One is laminate, one is luxury vinyl plank.
 They look similar, feel similar, and cost about the same.
 So which one will actually last longer in your home?

 This is one of the most common questions homeowners ask, and the answer matters more than you might think.
 Choose wrong, and you could be tearing out and replacing your floor in just five years.
 Choose right, and you’ll enjoy beautiful, durable flooring for decades.

-Hi, I’m Hannad, your local flooring expert at Club Ceramic Flooring.
-Over the past decade, I’ve helped countless KW Region homeowners navigate this exact decision.
+Over the past decade, we’ve helped countless KW Region homeowners navigate this exact decision.
 I’ve also seen which floors hold up over time and which ones fail prematurely.

 The bottom line: Vinyl flooring is significantly more durable than laminate in most real-world scenarios, especially in KW Region homes with basements, moisture concerns, pets, or kids.
 While both can have similar wear layers, vinyl’s construction and waterproof properties give it a major advantage in longevity.